Backendless/ui-builder-library/components/bl-screen-recorder-component/README.md

-# Video Recorder
+# Screen Recorder

-Video Recorder is a component of Backendless UI-Builder designer.
+Screen Recorder is a component of Backendless UI-Builder designer.
 This allows to record screen and use the recorded file.

 <p align="center">